Willie169/Android-Non-Root/README.md

 Symmetric encryption uses the same key for both encryption and decryption, requiring both parties to possess and keep the key confidential.

+Features:

-* **Single Key**: Both parties use the same key, making key management critical.
+* Single Key: Both parties use the same key, making key management critical.
 If the key is compromised, the encrypted data is at risk.
-* **Speed**: Symmetric algorithms are faster than asymmetric ones, making them ideal for encrypting large amounts of data, particularly in real-time applications.
+* Speed: Symmetric algorithms are faster than asymmetric ones, making them ideal for encrypting large amounts of data, particularly in real-time applications.
-* **Confidentiality**: Only authorized parties with the correct key can decrypt the data, maintaining its confidentiality.
+* Confidentiality: Only authorized parties with the correct key can decrypt the data, maintaining its confidentiality.

-* **Common Algorithms**:
+Common Algorithms:

-* **AES**: Secure and efficient, with key sizes of 128, 192, or 256 bits.
+* AES: Secure and efficient, with key sizes of 128, 192, or 256 bits.
-* **DES**: Uses a 56-bit key; now considered insecure.
+* DES: Uses a 56-bit key; now considered insecure.
-* **3DES**: Applies DES three times with different keys but slower than AES.
+* 3DES: Applies DES three times with different keys but slower than AES.
-* **Blowfish**: A fast cipher with key lengths of 32 to 448 bits.
+* Blowfish: A fast cipher with key lengths of 32 to 448 bits.
-* **Twofish**: A more advanced version of Blowfish, supporting keys up to 256 bits.
+* Twofish: A more advanced version of Blowfish, supporting keys up to 256 bits.
-* **RC4**: A stream cipher known for speed but now insecure in many uses.
+* RC4: A stream cipher known for speed but now insecure in many uses.

-* **Applications**:
+Applications:

-* **Data Encryption**: Secures data in storage and transmission (e.g., SSL/TLS).
+* Data Encryption: Secures data in storage and transmission (e.g., SSL/TLS).
-* **VPNs**: Encrypts data over public networks to protect privacy.
+* VPNs: Encrypts data over public networks to protect privacy.
-* **Disk Encryption**: Protects data on devices, ensuring confidentiality if lost or stolen.
+* Disk Encryption: Protects data on devices, ensuring confidentiality if lost or stolen.
-* **Secure Communications**: Used in messaging apps and secure protocols.
+* Secure Communications: Used in messaging apps and secure protocols.
-* **Cloud Storage Security**: Encrypts data in the cloud, protecting it from unauthorized access.
+* Cloud Storage Security: Encrypts data in the cloud, protecting it from unauthorized access.

 #### AES-256-CBC Encryption

 ```
 openssl enc -aes-256-cbc -in file.rar -out encfile.rar -pass pass:1234567890123456789012345678901234567890123456789012345678901234 -base64 -iv 12345678901234567890123456789012 -S 1234567890123456 -md sha-256 -iter 2048 -pbkdf2 -p
 ```

 #### AES-256-CBC Decryption

 ```
 openssl enc -aes-256-cbc -in encfile.rar -out file.rar -pass pass:1234567890123456789012345678901234567890123456789012345678901234 -d -base64 -iv 12345678901234567890123456789012 -S 1234567890123456 -md sha-256 -iter 2048 -pbkdf2
 ```

 #### All Command Options of Enc / Cipher

 ```
 openssl enc|cipher [-cipher] [-help] [-list] [-ciphers] [-in filename] [-out filename] [-pass arg] [-e] [-d] [-a] [-base64] [-A] [-k password] [-kfile filename] [-K key] [-iv IV] [-S salt] [-salt] [-nosalt] [-z] [-md digest] [-iter count] [-pbkdf2] [-saltlen size] [-p] [-P] [-bufsize number] [-nopad] [-v] [-debug] [-none] [-engine id] [-rand files] [-writerand file] [-provider name] [-provider-path path] [-propquery propq]
 ```

-**DESCRIPTION**: The symmetric cipher commands allow data to be encrypted or decrypted using various block and stream ciphers using keys based on passwords or explicitly provided.
-Base64 encoding or decoding can also be performed either by itself or in addition to the encryption or decryption.**OPTIONS**:
+DESCRIPTION: The symmetric cipher commands allow data to be encrypted or decrypted using various block and stream ciphers using keys based on passwords or explicitly provided.
+Base64 encoding or decoding can also be performed either by itself or in addition to the encryption or decryption.

+OPTIONS:

-* \-help: Print out a usage message.
+* `-help`: Print out a usage message.
-* \-list: List all supported ciphers.
+* `-list`: List all supported ciphers.
-* \-ciphers: Alias of -list to display all supported ciphers.
+* `-ciphers`: Alias of `-list` to display all supported ciphers.
-* \-in filename: The input filename, standard input by default.
+* `-in filename`: The input filename, standard input by default.
-* \-out filename: The output filename, standard output by default.
+* `-out filename`: The output filename, standard output by default.
-* \-pass arg: The password source.
-For more information about the format of arg see "Pass Phrase Options" in openssl(1).
+* `-pass arg`: The password source.
+For more information about the format of arg see "Pass Phrase Options" in openssl (1).
-* \-e: Encrypt the input data: this is the default.
+* `-e`: Encrypt the input data.
+This is the default.
-* \-d: Decrypt the input data.
+* `-d`: Decrypt the input data.
-* \-a: Base64 process the data.
+* `-a`: Base64 process the data.
 This means that if encryption is taking place the data is base64 encoded after encryption.
 If decryption is set then the input data is base64 decoded before being decrypted.
-* \-base64: Same as -a
+* `-base64`: Same as `-a`.
-* \-A: If the -a option is set then base64 process the data on one line.
+* `-A`: If the `-a` option is set then base64 process the data on one line.
-* \-k password: The password to derive the key from.
+* `-k password`: The password to derive the key from.
 This is for compatibility with previous versions of OpenSSL.
-Superseded by the -pass argument.
+Superseded by the `-pass` argument.
-* \-kfile filename: Read the password to derive the key from the first line of filename.
+* `-kfile filename`: Read the password to derive the key from the first line of filename.
 This is for compatibility with previous versions of OpenSSL.
-Superseded by the -pass argument.
+Superseded by the `-pass` argument.
-* \-md digest: Use the specified digest to create the key from the passphrase.
+* `-md digest`: Use the specified digest to create the key from the passphrase.
 The default algorithm is sha-256.
-* \-iter count: Use a given number of iterations on the password in deriving the encryption key.
+* `-iter count`: Use a given number of iterations on the password in deriving the encryption key.
 High values increase the time required to brute-force the resulting file.
 This option enables the use of PBKDF2 algorithm to derive the key.
-* \-pbkdf2: Use PBKDF2 algorithm with a default iteration count of 10000 unless otherwise specified by the -iter command line option.
+* `-pbkdf2`: Use PBKDF2 algorithm with a default iteration count of 10000 unless otherwise specified by the `-iter` command line option.
-* \-saltlen: Set the salt length to use when using the -pbkdf2 option.
+* `-saltlen`: Set the salt length to use when using the `-pbkdf2` option.
 For compatibility reasons, the default is 8 bytes.
 The maximum value is currently 16 bytes.
-If the -pbkdf2 option is not used, then this option is ignored and a fixed salt length of 8 is used.
+If the `-pbkdf2` option is not used, then this option is ignored and a fixed salt length of 8 is used.
 The salt length used when encrypting must also be used when decrypting.
-* \-nosalt: Don't use a salt in the key derivation routines.
+* `-nosalt`: Don't use a salt in the key derivation routines.
 This option SHOULD NOT be used except for test purposes or compatibility with ancient versions of OpenSSL.
-* \-z: Compress or decompress encrypted data using zlib after encryption or before decryption.
+* `-z`: Compress or decompress encrypted data using zlib after encryption or before decryption.
 This option exists only if OpenSSL was compiled with the zlib or zlib-dynamic option.
-* \-none: Use NULL cipher (no encryption or decryption of input).
+* `-none`: Use NULL cipher  (no encryption or decryption of input).
-* \-rand files, -writerand file: See "Random State Options" in openssl(1) for details.
+* `-rand files`, `-writerand file`: See "Random State Options" in openssl (1) for details.
+* `-provider name`: See "Provider Options" in openssl (1), provider (7), and property (7).
+* `-provider-path path`: See "Provider Options" in openssl (1), provider (7), and property (7).
-* \-provider name: -provider-path path: -propquery propq: See "Provider Options" in openssl(1), provider(7), and property(7).
+* `-propquery propq`: See "Provider Options" in openssl (1), provider (7), and property (7).
-* \-engine id: See "Engine Options" in openssl(1).
+* `-engine id`: See "Engine Options" in openssl (1).
 This option is deprecated.

 Supported ciphers: